 EU SETTLEMENT STATUS

-IF YOU DID NOT APPLY BY 30th JUNE 2021 WE CAN HELP TO MAKE A LATE APPLICATION
+IF YOU DID NOT APPLY FOR STATUS UNDER THE EU SETTLEMENT SCHEME BY 30th JUNE 2021 AND NEED HELP TO MAKE A LATE APPLICATION PLEASE CONTACT US FOR ADVICE.

-- Unless exceptional circumstances apply, EU/EEA and Swiss citizens risk becoming overstayers and are encouraged to apply before the deadline.
+- Unless exceptional circumstances applied, EU/EEA and Swiss citizens risked becoming overstayers

 We are in a position to assist with remaining applications, ID checks and clarifying status before the deadline.